-With such a large financial incentive, it pays to start thinking about the R&D credit well before tax time and from the earliest days of starting your business.
-In this article, you’ll learn the basics of applying for the federal startup R&D tax credit, plus how to calculate the amount for which you’re eligible.
+With such a significant financial tax incentive, it pays to start thinking about the research and development (R&D) tax credits well before tax time and from the earliest days of starting your business.
+In this article, you’ll learn the basics of qualifying for the federal R&D tax credit, plus how to calculate the amount for which you’re eligible.

-Wages you pay employees to work on qualified research activity.
-Keep track of the time that employees from all departments (including founders and CEOs) spend on R&D activities, so you can include the relevant portion of their salary as an R&D expense.
+- Wages you pay employees who perform qualified research activities in the United States.
+Keep track of the time that employees from all departments spend on R&D-related activities, so you can include the relevant portion of their Box 1, W-2 wage amount as a QRE.

 How To Calculate Your Startup R&D Tax Credit

 Once you have identified your total qualified expenses, there are two methods for R&D tax credit calculation:

 - Traditional method: The traditional method of calculation is 20% of the current year QREs that exceed a base amount.
 First, determine the Fixed Based Percentage, not to exceed 16%.
 Then determine the base by applying the percentage against the average of the prior four-year gross receipts.
 To determine the gross credit amount, multiply 20% by the smaller of the excess over the base or 50% of current year QREs.